F5CodeGuru/asm342/_build/html/_sources/module3/lab2/lab2.rst.txt

 |

 Tests are executed post request, which means the Test has access to the response data.
-In addition a test is on a per-request basis, meaning they only apply to the request to which they are assigned.
-Though Tests can influence the flow of the next request and can be used to provide orchestration to a collection.
+In addition, a test is on a per-request basis, meaning they only apply to the request to which they are assigned.
+Tests can influence the flow of the next request and can be used to provide orchestration to a collection.
 More on this later.

 .. note::